San Francisco Family Attractions

 Fisherman’s Wharf

 DESCRIPTION: San Francisco’s #1 visitor destination, Fisherman’s Wharf is very popular on warm days, so arrive early for close-in garage parking.
-The area is chocked full of gift shops, curio museums and other family attractions.
+The area is chocked full of gift shops, curio museums, and other family attractions.
 The city takes great pains to ensure that it remains a working wharf for fishermen and seafood vendors as well.
 Take an early morning walk to observe seafood vendors at work.
-To get the freshest catch, some of the best seafood restaurants locate here.
+To get the freshest catch, some of the best seafood restaurants are located here.
 The boardwalk-style entertainment will not disappoint children of all ages or the young of heart.
-The list of attractions includes San Francisco Maritime Museum, Musee Mechanique (classic arcade games), a historic battleship, submarine and a naval supply boat docked at Pier 45.
-If you plan to take a ferry ride in warm months, make reservations in the early morning to ride in the afternoon or next day.
+The list of attractions includes the San Francisco Maritime Museum, Musee Mechanique (classic arcade games), a historic battleship, a submarine, and a naval supply boat docked at Pier 45.
+If you plan to take a ferry ride in warm months, make reservations in the early morning to ride in the afternoon or the next day.

 ADMISSION: Attractions range from free and fee

-DAYS & HOURS: daily sunrise to until late for some restaurants and a nightclub
+DAYS & HOURS: daily sunrise to late for some restaurants and nightclub

 TRANSIT: Muni F Line Vintage Streetcars